1neskk/Ataraxia/README.md

 ## Building

-**Currently supports Windows 10/11 with Visual Studio 2022 and has been tested on Arch Linux(6.14.3-arch1-1 kernel).**
+**Currently supports Windows 10/11 with Visual Studio 2022 and has been tested on Arch Linux (6.14.4-arch1-1 kernel).**

 Requires:
 - CUDA Toolkit (NVIDIA GPU required)